yash1307-cse/Contact/README.md

 # Contact Manager
 Contact Manager app in which user can add contacts, delete contacts.
-User also making calls from these app.
+User also making calls from this app.
 ## Features

 - Light/dark mode supported